Linisco5/final_project/README.md

 Used CNN custom architecture, transfer learning with ResNet50, MobileNet, VGG16, Xception and SVM clasifier.

 ## Packages
-All needed packages are in requirement.txt [file](doc:https://github.com/Linisco5/final_project/blob/main/requirements.txt).
+All needed packages are in requirements.txt [file](doc:https://github.com/Linisco5/final_project/blob/main/requirements.txt).

 ## Data
 For this porject was used public data from https://eismoinfo.lt/. <br/>